DanielDaCosta/cloudwatch-alarms/README.md

 ```

 ### Cloudwatch alarms
-In this example, the service that is being monitored is: aws lambda, but you can easily use it to monitor others services (SQS, ECS, ...).
+In this example, the service that is being monitored is: `aws lambda`, but you can easily use it to monitor others services (SQS, ECS, ...).

 If you'd like to add a new lambda to me monitored you just have to add it in the following local variable:
 ```